blogtitle/blogsources/content/post/web-security-1-context.md

 The server then responds:

 * `HTTP/1.1` means the server agreed on the protocol, we can proceed.
 * `200 OK` is the status.
 This means everything went fine with our request.
 If we requested, for example, a resource that was not on the server we would have gotten `404 Not found`.
-The standard statuses are numerous and can be found [on wikipedia](TODO link).
+The standard statuses are numerous and can be found [on Wikipedia](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 * `Content-Type: text/plain; charset=utf-8` is a composed header that instructs the client on how to interpret the response body.
-In this case it says that it is just plain text and uses [UTF 8](TODO link) as encoding.
+In this case it says that it is just plain text and uses [UTF 8](https://en.wikipedia.org/wiki/UTF-8) as encoding.
 We will see the dangers of this header or the lack thereof in the chapter on XSS.
 * `Content-Length: 11` tells the client that the body is eleven bytes long.
 * Empty line signals to the client that headers are over and the body will follow.
 We will see the harmful consequences of using such a simple separator mechanism in the chapter on http splitting.
 * `hello world` is the response body.